wincynin/Wincynin/README.md

 - 👋 Hi, I’m Ninad
 - 👀 I’m interested in App Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Python and Flutter projects
+- 💞️ I’m looking to collaborate on Java and Python projects
-- 📫 How to reach me ninunauty1234@outlook.com
+- 📫 How to reach me 1234ninunauty@gmail.com